ravi0900/projects-codedamn/portfolio-website--guided-project/step2/Instructions.md

 3. Set the border of the See more and view resume button

-    Set the border-radius property for both input and the submit button to `1.6 rem`
+    Set the border-radius property for both input and the submit button.

 4. Add the description as you want or use lorem.